 While these Notes & Questions appear at the end of Chapters in this blog, the intention is to have them in separate location so they don’t interrupt the flow of the story line from chapter to chapter, nor to make this graphic novel look too much like a textbook!
 These Notes/ Questions may appear in an appendix in the published print and online versions, or — if the 80 or so pages they’re expected to take up will make the print version too big for the publisher’s comfort — they may be made available online only, but easily obtained by purchasers of the printed book.

-Currently, the most complete “sample” chapter in all respects (including having a full set of Questions) is Chapter D, “X is for Exterminator.”
-Chapters A, B, C, E & H are also complete, though: most pages in B & C need upgrading, re-sizing, panel separations & expansion; Ch’s.
+Currently, the most complete “sample” chapter in all respects (having been revised the most times and also having a full set of Questions) is Chapter D, “X is for Exterminator.”
+Chapters A, B, C, E, F & H are also complete.
+However, most pages in B & C need upgrading, re-sizing, panel separations & expansion.
+Ch’s.
 A & H are newly written (actually re-written, formerly Chapter J), as is Ch.
-E (just finished).
-Except for Ch.
-D, they’ll all need a little tweaking prior to formal publication; they may also need to be “inked.”
-Pencil smears, but it’s also easier to erase (and then re-do) and allow “shades of gray” (the technical term is screens) vs. all black and white.
-Chapters F, G & I are incomplete, and they will be finished before B & C are upgraded, re-sized and re-paneled.
-The aim is to have all chapters complete in some form by March, 2021.
+E (finished 12/31/20) and Ch.
+F, now at the top of the blog was just finished 1/28/21.
+Thus, except for Ch.
+D, these other “completed” chapters may all need a little tweaking prior to formal publication; a new artist and “inking” may also be necessary.
+Pencil smears, but it’s also easier to erase (and then re-do).
+Drawing in pencil also allows “shades of gray” (the technical term for it is screens) vs. just black on white.
+Chapters G & I are incomplete, and are next to be completed, before B & C are then upgraded, re-sized and re-paneled.
+The aim is to have all chapters complete to send to agents and publishers by the end of March, 2021.

-For a more in-depth explanation of the author’s intent in writing The Adventures of ASPIE MOUSE, read past the Table of Contents below; the notes after Chapter A; and check out the section of the blog entitled “About Aspie Mouse Blog.”
+For a more in-depth explanation of the author’s intent in writing The Adventures of ASPIE MOUSE, read past the Table of Contents below; the notes after Chapter A; and in the section of the blog entitled “About Aspie Mouse Blog.”

 TABLE OF CONTENTS FOR THE “CHAPTERS” IN THE ASPIE MOUSE BLOG ( & Graphic Novel)